TianrunCai/EXTEND/README.md

 Please note that due to file size restrictions, the full version of the tool can be obtained by emailing Tianrun Cai at tcai1@bwh.harvard.edu.

+Prerequisite:
+1. Sign up at www.enrichfuture.org using your academic email.
+2. Operating system requirement: Windows 8 or later, with a minimum of 8GB RAM.
+3. Ensure data is stored in an MSSQL database with a minimum of 5 columns: patient ID, Note ID, Note date, Note type, and Note.
+To begin using:
+4. Set the environment variable ‘EXTEND_HOME’ to the path of the main Extend folder.
+5. Provide your username and registered email address within the settings panel.
+6. Input and validate MSSQL connection details by clicking the ‘Test Server’ button.
+7. Specify the table name and required column names.
+Validate entries with the ‘Test Query’ button.
+8. Within the main panel, enter the project name and the range of patient IDs.
+9. Initiate the process by selecting the ‘Run’ button.
+10. Verify the outcomes in the 'results' directory located within the primary Extend pathway.